 The ground floor of the house, the gardens, shop, Tearoom and tea lawn are all accessible to wheelchairs.
 Many of the picnic benches on our tea lawn are wheelchair accessible.

 When you arrive

 There is plenty of free parking for the Manor.
-Our car park is located in Kelmscott village next to the church (where Morris and family are buried).
+Our car park is located in Kelmscott village next to the church where Morris and family are buried (SAT NAV GL7 3HG for car park and follow brown signs).
 Please note that there is a short but pleasant walk from the car park to the Manor (approximately 8 minutes).
 The route is well sign-posted, taking you through the heart of our beautiful and historic village.

-Disabled parking is available at the Manor, please drive to the main gate and ask a member of staff for directions or call us in advance on 01367 252486.
+Disabled parking is available at the Manor (SAT NAV GL7 3HJ), please drive to the main gate and ask a member of staff for directions as to where to park your car.
 When you arrive at the main gate please display your Blue Badge clearly if you have one.
 If you are not a Blue badge holder but need accessible parking please speak to a staff member or volunteer when you arrive or call us in advance.

 For those unable to undertake the short walk to the Manor from our car park, or should you need to drop someone off, there is a drop-off point in the lane directly outside the Manor’s main gates.
 Staff and volunteers will be pleased to assist if required.